matthew-dong-dev/ICS-research/dev-notes/data-notes.md

     - non student data will live on github in data-askoski
     - what about hashed data?
 Yes but gitignored?
 1. want to be able to rollback our data, have both ingested and collected data organized and versioned
+1. Ingested data = from data dumps, Collected data = from APIs
+    - Collected data streams should also be incorporated in the data pipeline
+    - Ingested data pipeline should be run 3x a semester and collected data should be run more frequently during enrollment periods
 1. What data comes from the APIs needs to be standardized
     - new semester courses, ...?
     - currently outputted in Classes_2011_2018?